janosh/gatsby-source-google-scholar/readme.md

 }
 ```

 Specify the metadata you need in a GraphQL query.
-Here's everything that's available.
+Here's everything available.

 ```graphql
 {